 Work out the sum insured for your house

-With the upcoming move to sum insured cover, it's the responsibility of the homeowner to provide a sum insured amount for their house insurance.
-This figure needs to be sufficient to cover the total replacement costs for their particular home; otherwise there is a risk of being underinsured.
+It's now the responsibility of the homeowner to provide a sum insured amount for their house insurance.
+This figure needs to be sufficient to cover the total replacement costs for their particular home - otherwise there is a risk of being underinsured.

 There are some simple things you can do to work out your sum insured amount, such as using an online calculator or engaging a professional.